ifenghm/intro-cs/README.md

 ## 3. How to sync other computers with your current work.

-If you have an existing git repository downloaded onto another computer (you've cloned once before), and you want to download any changes you or anyone else has made, this is the step for you!
+If you've already cloned a repo, and you want to download any changes you or anyone else has made, this is the step for you!
+Downloading the changes is called pulling.
 We'll be doing this EVERY DAY so we make sure our work is not lost.
+Run `git pull` command when have `cd`'d into your git repository:
 ```
 feng@IFeng intro-cs %git pull
 ```